-‘Mission Complete’ – See The Heartbreaking Image Of George H.W.
-Bush’s Service Dog Still Not Leaving His Side
+‘Mission Complete’: See The Heartbreaking Image Of George HW Bush’s Service Dog Still Not Leaving His Side

 A few days ago, the world lost a true legend and icon in former president George H.W.
 Bush as he died at the age of 94.
-There have been countless tributes paid to him on social media, through statements, and by gifts left for him in multiple locations.
-Those who knew him will never forget him, and that includes someone who was perhaps the closest to him in his final months…his service dog Sully.
+There have been countless tributes paid to him on social media through statements and by gifts left for him in multiple locations.
+Those who knew him will never forget him, and that includes someone who was perhaps the closest to him in his final months–his service dog Sully.

 Over the course of his last remaining months on this planet, Sully the service dog stayed by the side of the 41st president and helped him every single day.
 It was just back in June that the “beautiful” lab named Sully was introduced to the world by the former president.